MessyCraft/LocalhostBridgeCore/README.md

 But it's enough!
 It can solve some problems and make wrappers to provide more convenience for developers.

-## Future
-* Support Velocity platform.
-We don't have enough reasons to reject a young project.
-* Support Folia-Paper.
-The work will update in next version soon.

 ## Quick Start
 > **Attention!** Before you start, you need to understand whether it fits your needs.
 >